Legal website mistakes that are preventing you from getting clients

 Nothing.
 So why do lawyers continue to prominently display a lawyer or their legal team as their header image on every page of their website?

 As a potential client, I cannot discern anything from this photo about your beliefs, your approach to the law, or how you will help me achieve success.
+As a potential client, I am not impressed that your team wears suits…every lawyer does.
+I am not impressed that you have file folders…every lawyer does.
+I want to know that you understand what I am going through and what I legal support I need to move forward.

 Of course you want to include an image of your legal team and your lawyers on the web site.
 Save it for the bio pages only.